ergoplatform/ergodocs/docs/node/conf/applicationconf.md

 ##### epochLength

 ```
 epochLength = 64800
 ```
 number of blocks between reward reduction (90 days)

 ##### oneEpochReduction

 ```
 oneEpochReduction = 3000000000
 ```

-number of coins reward decrease every epochs (3 Ergo)
+The number of coins reward decreases every epochs (3 Ergo)

 ##### minerRewardDelay
 ```
 minerRewardDelay = 720
 ```
-The delay between the block mined and a time, when the reward can be spend. ~ 1 day.
+The delay between when a block is mined and when the reward can be spent.
+(720 blocks == ~1 day).

 #### reemission

 ##### checkReemissionRules

 ```
 checkReemissionRules = false
 ```